adityaraman27/flappy-game-ai/README.md

 ##  How to Use

-* Run the script and the training will start automatically.
+* To run the project, execute the script.
+The training process will automatically begin.
-* A game window will open showing birds playing.
+*   A game window will pop up displaying birds playing the game.
-*  A graph window will open showing training progress.
+*   A graph window will pop up displaying the training process.
-* Over time, the AI improves and achieves higher scores.
+*   Over time, the AI becomes better at playing the game, achieving high scores.

 ## Output